gopalindians/base/README.md

 1. Download the latest flimsy version.
 2. Copy the flimsy directory to any location into your project you like.
-3. Copy the .htaccess file into your projects root directory.
+3. Copy the .htaccess file into your projects root directory (and remove the underscore).
 4. Setup flimsy in your index.php.
 5. And you're ready to use flimsy!